 After that, I didn’t keep very many invertebrates for a few years.
 Then, one day, my grandfather brought home what was supposed to be only a mouse for my Rosy Boa.
-When I didn’t look inside the bag, he told me to, and inside I found a Chilean Rose Hair Tarantula (Grammostola porteri)!
+What I didn’t know immediately was that inside there was also a Chilean Rose Hair Tarantula (Grammostola porteri)!
 I thanked him profusely, and proceeded to wolf down any information I could find on the care of tarantulas.
 I went back to John3800 on Youtube, I read care sheets, I looked around at my local pet store, I bought books and read The Tarantulas Keeper’s Guide* cover to cover.
 I was determined to take better care of this tarantula than its precursors.
 I still have that Chilean Rose Hair.
 The next thing I got was an Emperor Scorpion (Pandinus imperator).
 The next tarantula I got was a Chaco Golden Knee (Grammostola pulchripes), followed by a Green Bottle Blue and a Curly Hair (Chromatopelma cyaneopubescens and Brachypelma ablopilosum [now Tlitocatl albopilosus]).
 The rest is….more tarantulas, scorpions, lots of millipedes, centipedes, true spiders and all kinds of other stuff, all of which you can see in my posts.
 Anyway, thats me and my arthropods!
 Hope you enjoyed!